samth/racket-gaming/README.md

 This is a small library written in racket that aims to make developing games with the native racket/gui library more convenient.

+## Annoucement

+Since the recent interest in this project, I would like to add that this is stil a work in progress.
+The primary focus for now is the [physics engine](https://github.com/samvv/racket-physics).
+Any help is always appreciated!

 ## Features ##

  - Fully event-driven mouse and keyboard